 Utilize these pointers to make the most of your case interview prep time.

-Structure > The “Right” Answer
+Structure is More Important Than The “Right” Answer

 Use A Hypothesis-Driven Approach